yuuushio/dots/README.md

 - My [browser startpage](https://github.com/yuuushio/startpage.github.io)
 - [Arch Install Guide/Notes]() - incorporates various installation scripts that install these config files, among other things.
 - GTK theme is the [Nord gtk theme](https://github.com/EliverLara/Nordic) which I edited to integrate Catppuccin color-scheme.
+- Pipewire and bluetooth conf are part of installation script so I don't have to manually edit them.

 ## Preview